-- WQS The CWA requires EPA to review state water quality standards and either approve them as being compliant with the federal act, or to disapprove and promulgate classifications and standards for NM. - TMDLs EPA reviews TMDL management programs for any impaired waterbodies that the states are required to develop (Per Section 303(d) of the CWA, 33 U.S.C. §13131).
-TMDLs that are first adopted by the WQCC are then reviewed and approved by EPA. - Discharge Permits EPA issues NPDES discharge permits in New Mexico which are certified by SWQB. - EPA is responsible for approving Section 208 of the CWA plans (regional WQMPs) submitted by states, as well as state CPPs prepared in accordance with Section 303(e) of the CWA. - Guidance In addition to adopting regulations establishing water quality program requirements that must be met by states, EPA frequently issues guidance documents or policy statements on a variety of water quality topics.
+- WQS In accordance with Section 303(c)(3) of the CWA, EPA is required to review state water quality standards and either approve WQS as being compliant with the federal act, or to disapprove and promulgate classifications and standards for NM. - TMDLs EPA reviews and approves the State's CWA §303(d) List of Impaired Waters.
+States are required to develop TMDLs for impaired waterbodies (Per Section 303(d) of the CWA, 33 U.S.C. §1313).
+TMDLs that are first adopted by the WQCC are then reviewed and approved by EPA under the CWA. - Discharge Permits EPA issues NPDES discharge permits in New Mexico which are certified by SWQB under Section 401 of the CWA. - EPA is responsible for approving Section 208 of the CWA plans (regional WQMPs) submitted by states, as well as state CPPs prepared in accordance with Section 303(e) of the CWA. - Guidance In addition to adopting regulations establishing water quality program requirements that must be met by states, EPA frequently issues guidance documents or policy statements on a variety of water quality topics.